ericonyeka2/ericonyeka2/README.md

 ## Projects
 - <a href="https://github.com/ericonyeka2/Conducting-a-security-audit">Conducting a security audit</a>
-- Anlayzing network structure and security
+-  <a href="https://github.com/ericonyeka2/Network-Incident-Report---DDoS-Attack-Response/blob/main/README.md">Network Incident Report</a>
 - Using Linux commands to manage file permissions
 - Using SQL queries and applying filters
 - Identifying vulnerabilities for a small business